-Many people out of the New York area have never even heard of Hoboken, so if you are considering a move to this Hudson County city, consider yourself pretty brilliant.
-This place is going to explode in popularity in upcoming years as the growth rate in the past decade is right around 30.18 percent, according to the New Jersey Department of Labor and Workforce.
-Living here gives you only a short commute to Jersey City and Union City.
+Many people outside of the New York area have never even heard of Hoboken, so if you are considering moving to Hoboken after college, consider yourself pretty brilliant.
+This place is going to explode in popularity in the upcoming years as the growth rate in the past decade is right around 30.18 percent, according to the New Jersey Department of Labor and Workforce.
+Living here gets you a short commute to both Jersey City and Union City.
 This puts you close to major employers, such as Verisk Analytics, Lord Abbette, Fidelity Investments, Goya Foods, and Computershare, plus all the retail and chain stores on the “Miracle Mile.”

-If you are a recent college grad or you will be graduating soon, Hoboken is the place to move.
+If you are a recent college grad or you will be graduating soon and moving out of college, Hoboken is the place to go.
 Its rapid growth means a ton of fantastic career opportunities with plenty of potential for advancement.
+Finding a job when moving out of college and relocating should always be a top priority.
 This guide should help ensure a smooth relocation to New Jersey, regardless if you are moving from New York City or Los Angeles.

 Decide Where to Live

 There is a nice selection of diverse neighborhoods in Hoboken.
 If you are going to be reliant on public transportation, housing on Willow Ave and Washington St. are ideal.
 If you prefer expensive high-rise living, the northwest corner of town is where you will want to go.
 Those looking for an older area with a ton of character will flock to the rows of houses at Bloomfield, Garden, and Park.
 If you plan on working in downtown Manhattan, stick to the midtown area where you can quickly get to the Port Authority Bus Terminal at Washington and Willow.

 From a value perspective, the expensive housing beginning at the waterfront and moving west are sure to increase in value.
 Plus, you have instant access to the PATH system, which also takes you into New York City.